HimbeerserverDE/hbak/README.md

 There are two main components:

-* hbak: The main snapshotter handling encryption and file distribution.
+* hbak: Snapshotting and recovery tool handling encryption and file distribution.
-* hbakd: A background process responsible for handling push and pull requests.
+* hbakd: Background process responsible for handling push and pull requests.
+* hbak\_common: Main library for node authentication and communication.

-Both programs require root privileges.
+Both binaries require root privileges.
 Automation is handled externally by tools like cron or anacron.